Mariusthvdb/custom-icon-color/README.md

 * [Entity card](https://www.home-assistant.io/lovelace/entity/)
 * [Button card](https://www.home-assistant.io/lovelace/button/)

-A big thank you to @elchininet for his amazing contributions enabking these features.
+A big thank you to [@elchininet](https://github.com/elchininet/custom-sidebar) for his amazing contributions enabking these features.
+He is also actively involved in the widely used Kiosk-mode.
+Besides that, the modernized custom More-info plugin was developed by him.

 **New Custom More-info**